Jake Fraley Player Props: Reds vs. Brewers

 Jake Fraley At The Plate

-- Fraley is hitting .258 with eight doubles, six home runs and 22 walks.
+- Fraley is batting .257 with eight doubles, seven home runs and 22 walks.

-- In 57.7% of his 52 games this season, Fraley has picked up at least one hit.
-He's also had 11 multi-hit games.

-- Fraley has had at least one RBI in 42.3% of his games this season (22 of 52), with more than one RBI eight times (15.4%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Fraley has had at least one RBI in 43.4% of his games this season (23 of 53), with two or more RBI eight times (15.1%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.